Grandia II: Plot

-The "Day of Darkness" arrives, and the group witnesses the Cathedral Knights slaughtering townsfolk and destroying the Knights.
-Elena reveals her true mission: to absorb the pieces of Valmar so the Granasaber can destroy them.
-In the cathedral, Selene transforms into the Heart of Valmar, and the group destroys it.
+The "Day of Darkness" arrives, and the group witnesses the Cathedral Knights slaughtering the townsfolk.
+They fight their way to the cathedral, where Elena reveals her true mission: to absorb the pieces of Valmar so the Granasaber can destroy them.
+Selene reappears and transforms into the Heart of Valmar, but the group destroys it.
 They catch up to Zera, who reveals that Valmar was victorious in the battle against Granas, who was killed.
-He tells Elena that he wants to use her to bring Valmar back to life, and then he takes her to the Moon of Valmar.
+He actually plans to use the absorbed pieces within Elena to bring Valmar back to life, and abducts her to the Moon of Valmar.

 The group uses the Granasaber to reach the moon and save Elena.
 A wounded Mareg later sacrifices himself to allow the group to escape from the moon.
 Crashing near Cyrum, now besieged by monsters from the moon, the group rejoins with Roan and defends the town.
 Soon, Valmar's Moon crashes into the Granas Cathedral, and the new Valmar emerges.
 Unfortunately, the group finds itself without the means to defeat him.
 Roan suggests traveling to the nearby Birthplace of the Gods for answers, which reveals much about the ancient war and the origins of both gods.

 Meeting another Automata named Elmo, Ryudo chooses to confront the Horns within and is beset by many trials.
 However, he overcomes his fears and insecurities and is granted the true Granasaber.
 The party challenges Valmar and enters his body.
 Inside, they are confronted by Zera, who attacks them before sending a false Millenia after them.
 Ryudo's party is victorious, and the true Millenia, now separated from Elena, joins them.
 Zera divides the group and launches a final attack against Ryudo, Elena, and Millenia.
 They defeat him and destroy Valmar for good, restoring peace to the world.

 The ending shows the different characters one year after Valmar's defeat.
 Roan is still king and embarks on a journey to find his friends.
 Tio has become a nurse in Cyrum, Millenia is a teacher, and Elena tours the world as a singer in a troupe.
 In the last scene, Ryudo says goodbye to Granasaber and buries it under a tree in a remote area.
 He concludes that humanity will care for themselves and no longer depend on gods to continue living.